angelalonso/robot/ARDUINO.md

 For the Raspberry pi to install .hex programs into the Arduino you'll need to setup the ICSP connection between both.

 After that, you'll need avrdude to be installed and configured on the Raspberry.

-The Brain program uses avrdude to get this part done.
+For that follow [Raspberry's own setup docs](./RASPBERRY.md).

 ## PINS on the Arduino clone "ISCP" Map - yeah I know, freaking clones' typos
 ```